The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Arf-Kervaire and Browder-Eccles (twisted) homomorphisms coincide

 Let us assume that for $l=7$ ($l=15$) there exists an embedding $\bar J: N^{4l+2}\times I \subset \R^{6l+4}$ and that the normal $(2k+2)$--bundle $\nu_{\bar I}$ of this embedding is equipped with $9$ (resp. $10$) linearly independent sections over the complement to the base segment $pt \times I \in N^{4l+2} \times I$.

-The restriction of the normal bundle $\bar \nu(\bar J)$ over an arbitrary embedded sphere $i_{S^{2l+1}}: S^{2l+1} \subset N^{4l+2}$ is the trivial $2l+1$--bundle since it is equipped with $9$ (resp. $10$) linearly independent sections.
+The restriction of the normal bundle $\bar \nu(\bar J)$ over an arbitrary embedded sphere $i_{S^{2l+1}}: S^{2l+1} \subset N^{4l+2}$ is the trivial $(2l+1)$--bundle since it is equipped with $9$ (resp. $10$) linearly independent sections.

-By the Rourke-Sanderson compression theorem \cite{R-S} we may assume, after an appropriate isotopy of the framed embedding $\bar J$, that the collection of segments $I$ is vertically up with respect to the axis of projection.
+By the Rourke-Sanderson compression theorem (Rourke and Sanderson, 2001), we may assume, after an appropriate isotopy of the framed embedding $\bar J$, that the collection of segments $I$ is vertically up with respect to the axis of projection.
 After the projection we obtain an immersion $J : N^{4l+2} \looparrowright \R^{6l+3}$, which is framed at least outside a neighborhood of a point.
-The double point manifold $L^{2l+1}$ of the immersion $J$ is stably skew-framed, hence in fact it is framed.
+The double point manifold $L^{2l+1}$ of the immersion $J$ is stably skew-framed, hence it is in fact, framed.
 Let us denote this framing by $\Xi$.